 It’s being said decades ago, and it means that you need to properly introduce your content to people that are likely to link it.

 Even if you’ve already pitched the title and the blog owner approved it, you might want to analyze it again to see if it can be improved.
-For the purpose, you can use CoSchedule’s Headline Analyzer.
+For this purpose, you can use CoSchedule’s Headline Analyzer.

 It will score your headline on a scale of 0-100, and anything 70 and above means that the headline is effective enough with the right ingredients.

-By optimizing your headline and incorporating words that evoke emotion from the readers is the perfect method for writing excellent headlines.
+Optimizing your headline and incorporating words that evoke emotion from the readers is the perfect method for writing excellent headlines.

 Make Your Content Engaging and Actionable